 - a.
-Ensure the provision and development of comprehensive movement networks for all transport modes that: - i. are legible, well connected, highly walkable, safe and efficient; and: - ii. enable access by people of all ages and physical abilities to public open space facilities, public transport, suburban centres, and community facilities and to move between neighbourhoods and the wider urban area. - b.
-Ensure movement networks enable:

-- i. vehicle parking; - ii. access to properties, including for fire appliances; - iii. street landscaping, including street trees; - iv. safety and visibility; - v. ease of navigation; - vi. surface water management, in relation to movement networks; and - vii. utility services. - c.
+Ensure the provision and development of comprehensive movement networks for all transport modes that: - i. are legible, well connected, highly walkable, safe and efficient; and: - enable access by people of all ages and physical abilities to public open space facilities, public transport, suburban centres, and community facilities and to move between neighbourhoods and the wider urban area. - b.
+Ensure movement networks enable: - vehicle parking, which in the central city should be in accordance with the road classification; - ii. access to properties, including for fire appliances; - iii. street landscaping, including street trees; - iv. safety and visibility; - v. ease of navigation; - vi. surface water management, in relation to movement networks; and - vii. utility services. - c.
 Ensure that, where road or property access to an existing road is created, the existing road is of an appropriate standard.